A Short Introduction

 The software supports the process of both data collection and data processing.
 It is therefore suitable for use by the researcher as well as the statistician.
 In addition, system developers can customize or expand the functionality of Blaise applications to use in their own applications.

 The first version of Blaise dates from 1986.
 It was created by Statistics Netherlands to help collect and process data.
 It was an MS-DOS version, originally written in Turbo Pascal, later migrated to Delphi.
 After expanding its client-base to statistical institutes across the world, the first Windows version was released by Blaise on July 24, 1998 (Blaise 4.0).
-Development of Blaise 5 started in 2008, and it is being developed using .NET to allow for new formats such as smartphones and tablets.
+The development of Blaise 5 started in 2008.
+It's developed with .NET to allow for new formats such as smartphones and tablets.
 More recently, MVC and AngularJS started being used in the code as well.
-Currently, Statistics Netherlands mostly uses Blaise 4.8, but has also started to use Blaise 5 in production.

 Datamodel and questions The Blaise language is suitable for creating a computer assisted survey.
 The questions can be described in a data model.
 The data model contains information comparable to a code book, describing a fixed structure of the survey data.
 The data model can also contain rules, where you for example can specify the question order and conditional routes and checks.
 In many cases a Blaise datamodel describes a Blaise questionnaire, but this is not necessarily the case.
 A datamodel can also describe the data structure of a coding table, or a readily available database.